insightsengineering/cardx/tests/testthat/_snaps/ard_categorical.survey.design.md

     Condition
       Error in `ard_categorical()`:
       !
-Column "Class" is all missing and cannot be tabulated. i Only columns of class <logical> and <factor> can be tabulated when all values are missing.
+Column "Class" is all missing and cannot be tabulated. i Only columns of class <factor> can be tabulated when all values are missing.

 ---